Livestock manures for the arable rotation

 Muck-for-straw deals

-Exchanging muck for straw is a relatively simple and convenient arrangement.
-However, agreements can vary significantly.
+Exchanging muck for straw can be a relatively simple and convenient arrangement.
+However, agreements vary significantly.

 The arable business provides straw for bedding.
 In return, the stockperson provides an enhanced product that is rich in nutrients and organic matter.